-Couples for whom there is a real possibility of bearing children with sickle cell anaemia, are able to find out the haemoglobin genotypes of their unborn child in early pregnancy.
-Thus, timely and adequate information, support and counselling can be provided.
+Couples for whom there is a real possibility of bearing children with sickle cell anemia are able to find out the hemoglobin genotypes of their unborn child in early pregnancy.
+Thus, timely and adequate information, support, and counseling can be provided.
 This service, which should be equitably available is currently sustained by fees paid by the few clients who can afford them.
-Sponsorship is required to make it accessible to all eligible Nigerians and to extend its scope, through training, to other parts of the country.
+Sponsorship is required to make it accessible to all eligible Nigerians and extend its scope through training to other parts of the country.

 Research is central to progress in all aspects of SCD.
 Some research projects are ongoing and plans for extensive molecular, pathological, clinical, and operational research on SCD are being made.
 We look forward to adequate funding for qualitative research training and performance in Nigeria.

 Library and Information Technology Unit